PassKit/passkit-golang-grpc-quickstart/README.md

 ## Examples
 #### Issue A Membership Card.
-Follow 5 steps of [Quickstart](#quickstart) to create a sample membership card and view it on your mobile.
+Follow the steps of the [Quickstart](#quickstart) to create a sample membership card and experience it in your Mobile Wallet.

 #### Engage With Your Members
 `EngageWithMembers()` contains multiple methods you can use to engage with your members.